Azure-Samples/azure-search-openai-demo/samples/chat/README.md

 # ChatGPT + Enterprise data with Azure OpenAI and AI Search

-The [azure-search-openai-demo](/) project can set up a full RAG chat app on Azure AI Search and OpenAI so that you can chat on custom data, like internal enterprise data or domain-specific knowledge sets.
-For full instructions on setting up the project, consult the [main README](/README.md), and then return here for detailed instructions on the data ingestion component.

 > [!IMPORTANT]
 > As of November 15, 2023, Azure Cognitive Search has been renamed to Azure AI Search.